Land reform in North Vietnam: Significance

-As one of the most important events of DRV in the 1950s, as well as the first radical political campaigns of Vietnamese communists as an exclusive power-holder, this program has produced much controversial effect on North Vietnamese society, the government itself, as well as relations between peasants and the DRV regime.
+As one of the most important events of the DRV in the 1950s, as well as the first radical political campaigns of the Vietnamese communists as an exclusive power-holder, this program had proven highly controversial in North Vietnamese society and the government itself, straining relations between peasants and the DRV.

 The reform also reached very considerable ends in terms of economic and social transformation.
 Economically speaking, collective ownership prevailed and the rural population was more or less equal.
 From the perspective of social transformation, it radically changed the traditional pattern of village: formerly, the landlords played a leading role in the village affairs but now they were eliminated and replaced by peasants.
-However, partly due to the land reform and other radical campaigns, nearly one million North Vietnamese moved to the South.
+Before and during the land reform campaign, particularly following the 1954 Geneva Conference with Operation Passage to Freedom and concurrent French efforts, nearly one million North Vietnamese moved to the South, with some 150,000 South Vietnamese relocating to the North.

 Because of the use of violence and excessive emphasis over class struggle, land reform in the 1950s caused much negative impact.
 For this reason, it is still a sensitive topic even today.
-It also constitutes a considerable part of oversea Vietnamese political dissents criticizing today's communist party of Vietnam and its dependence on China.
+It also constitutes a considerable part of overseas Vietnamese political dissents criticizing today's communist party of Vietnam and its dependence on China.

 The aims of the reform were military, economic, political and social, the most important of which, until the decisive victory at Dien Bien Phu in May 1954, was the military objective.
 Ho Chi Minh once listed in 1956 achievements of land reform, nearly ten million peasants had received land; tens of thousands of new cadres had been trained in the countryside.
 The organization of the Party, the administration and peasants' associations in the communes have been readjusted.

-The Viet Minh regime gained its control over the grass village and its ability to influence and mobilize the mass was consolidated.
+The Viet Minh regime gained control over rural villages and its ability to influence and mobilize the population was consolidated.
 Land reform is an agrarian project but also a political campaign.
 Through mass mobilization and classification, anti-revolutionary and reactionary enemies were suppressed economically and politically.

-This had a nearly profound impact for wars in the latter years.
-One, this paved the way for the socialist construction in the North, which could provide southern communists with logistical support.
-Two, the reform can be regarded as a preparatory step for a large-scale war.
+This had a profound impact on wars in the latter years, paving the way for socialist construction in the North, which could provide southern communists with logistical support.
+Further, the reform can be regarded as a preparatory step for a large-scale war.
 The regime opened the door to enlightenment by completely altering the existing patterns of production; but also provided the masses with an ideology which would modify their attitude to work even before the economic conditions were fundamentally changed.